 A complete art experience since 1915

-Faaborg Museum is a Gesamtkunstwerk featuring painting, sculpture, architecture, and furniture design – and the overall interactive result is extraordinary.
+Faaborg Museum is a Gesamtkunstwerk featuring painting, sculpture, architecture, and furniture design – and the overall result is extraordinary.
 The stunning building boasts magnificent mosaic floors, impressive walls in striking colours, columns, and a multitude of corridors and rooms.
 Altogether a complete experience sure to kindle your fascination.
 This goes for the history of the museum, too, which is anything but ordinary.

 Special exhibitions are staged regularly highlighting older art, contemporary art, design, etc.